AILab-FOI/ModelMMORPG/README.md

 3) To provide open and accessible tools, which will allow for design, development, implementation, control, simulation and maintenance of LSMAS in MMORPGs.

 The quest for the dragon egg is a quest specially designed for the Mana World MMORPG that shall allow us to study the organizational behaviour of players on-line.

+The provided repository deals with the implementation of an end-point plug-in for a large-scale multi-agent system's modelling tool developed by ModelMMORPG.